RaviTambade/TAP/notes/india_abroad_learning.md

 **Aborad:**
 - Emphasis on project-based learning:
-Students focus on creating real-world projects, often through participation in hackathons.
-They collaborate with peers, work on projects collaboratively, and learn by solving practical problems.
+<p>Students focus on creating real-world projects, often through participation in hackathons.
+They collaborate with peers, work on projects collaboratively, and learn by solving practical problems.</p>
 - Hands-on experience:
 Students graduate with several completed projects, showcasing their skills in software development.
 They demonstrate their contributions and the impact of their projects on the market or specific industries.
 - Grading based on project ideas: